 As they entered regularly used tunnels the group was reconnected to the world via the Transit Wi-Fi system.
 Lady Fawkes took to checking social media, Navy sent a text to Brooklyn’s mother, while the Hacker executed his final run for the night.
 He and RENA hacked into the departure times signs in Grand Central, changing the words to a transcript of his broadcast, followed by the words, “You’re whispering my name through this disappearing land, but hidden in my coat is a Red Right Hand.”
-To accompany this grand gesture, for the remainder of the night all turnstiles would operate free of charge for any and all.
+To accompany this grand gesture, for the remainder of the night all turnstiles at every New York Subway platform would operate free of charge for any and all.

 “That’s a shame” She said, “one street shy of the sex number.”